Geographical distribution of German speakers: Colombia

-Colombia has a population of about 40 million people.
-Of the 40 million only 5,000 people of German descent speak the language.
-Many of these people settled in Antioquia, and el Eje Cafetero.
+Colombia has a population of about 51 million people.
+Of them, only 5,000 people of German descent speak the language.
+Many of these people settled in Antioquia and el Eje Cafetero.
 Most of the immigration occurred during World War I until the end of the Cold War.
 Many of these ethnic Germans now speak primarily Spanish at home.

-Germans came to South America in the world wars I and II, settling first in Colombia because of its wealth in natural resources as well as weather conditions conducive to agriculture.
-German immigrants built the Bavaria, Pilsen, and Club soda Klausen factories in Cali, Barranquilla, Pereira, Medellin, and other cities.
-Nowadays, Germans born in Colombia celebrate Oktoberfest in Cali along with other traditions.
+Germans came to South America in World War I and II, settling first in Colombia because of its wealth in natural resources as well as weather conditions conducive to agriculture.
+German immigrants built the Bavaria, Pilsen, and Club Soda Klausen factories in Cali, Barranquilla, Pereira, Medellin, and other cities.
+Nowadays, Germans born in Colombia celebrate Oktoberfest in Cali, along with other traditions.
 There are currently German schools in various major cities around the country.

 Costa Rica

-Costa Rica has a population of 4.9 million, and a German speaker population of 8,000 people.
-Many of these people are immigrants or native German speakers from Germany or Switzerland and 18th, 19th and 20th centuries massive immigration descendants.
-But also in the northern area of the country, there are 2,200 German Mennonites communities in Sarapiquí and San Carlos that spoke Plautdietsch and other Low German dialects.
+Costa Rica has a population of 4.9 million, and a German-speaking population of 8,000 people.
+Many of these people are immigrants or native German speakers from Germany or Switzerland and descendants of 18th, 19th and 20th-century mass immigration.
+But also in the northern area of the country, there are 2,200 German Mennonites in communities in Sarapiquí and San Carlos that spoke Plautdietsch and other Low German dialects.

 This German-Costa Rican community is one of the most important and biggest collectivities of German speakers in Central America and the Caribbean, and has a lot of cultural and social institutions, churches, farms, business companies and schools.